BAJAJ FINSERV DIRECT LIMITED

 • Composition: 50 large-cap stocks across diverse sectors.

-• Used for: It is widely used by investors for tracking the Indian stock market and is the underlying index for many mutual funds, ETFs, and other investment products.
+• Used for: It is widely used to track the performance of the Indian equity market and serves as the underlying index for various mutual funds, ETFs, and derivative products.

 What Is GIFT Nifty

-GIFT Nifty is a USD-denominated derivative contract on the Nifty 50 index traded on NSE International Exchange (NSE IX) at GIFT City and regulated by the International Financial Services Centres Authority (IFSCA).
+GIFT Nifty is a derivative contract based on the Nifty 50 index and is traded on the NSE International Exchange (NSE IX) at GIFT City under the regulatory framework of the International Financial Services Centres Authority (IFSCA).
 GIFT City is an international financial services centre established to facilitate global financial services and cross-border capital flows.

-• Origin: Launched as a part of the international trading operations of GIFT City.
+• Origin: Launched as part of the international trading operations at GIFT City.

 Why GIFT Nifty Was Introduced

-The introduction of GIFT Nifty was a strategic move to expand the international accessibility of Indian equity derivatives.
-GIFT Nifty was structured to facilitate international participation in Nifty 50–based derivative contracts, enabling trading in U.S. dollars during extended market hours beyond the Indian trading session.
+The introduction of GIFT Nifty was a structural initiative under the International Financial Services Centre (IFSC) framework to expand the international accessibility of Indian equity derivatives.
+GIFT Nifty was structured to facilitate international participation in Nifty 50-based derivative contracts through the NSE International Exchange (NSE IX).

-The key differences between GIFT Nifty and Nifty 50 are summarised in the table below:
+The differences between GIFT Nifty and Nifty 50 are summarised in the table below:

 Aspect GIFT Nifty Nifty 50